 - Arkansas State University-Jonesboro

 - o BAS Organizational Supervision

-- Southern Arkansas University
+- Oklahoma State University Institute of Technology

-- o BS Engineering Physics-Welding Engineering Technology
+- o Bachelor of Technology Applied Technical Leadership

 - University of Arkansas-Fort Smith

 - o Bachelor of Applied Science

 Welding processes is a complex engineering discipline that involves aspects of welding techniques, procedures, application of welding to problems involving materials science, design, inspection, fabrication of metals, production specifications, planning, and engineering principles.
 The welding process specialist establishes welding procedures to guide production and welding personnel in the manufacturing environment, including the evaluation of new developments in the welding field for possible application to current welding problems or production processes.
 This program builds on skills obtained in the technical certificate earned in the SAU Tech Welding Academy.
 The Welding Process Specialist emphasis at SAU Tech will transfer to Southern Arkansas University's Welding Engineering program and is one of only two such programs in the United States leading to a career as a welding engineer.